Alpharomanpk/BLOG/README.md

 •	templates/: Contains HTML templates for rendering frontend views.
 •	static/: Stores static files such as CSS, JavaScript, and images.

-#Contributing
+# Contributing

 Contributions to the Python Django Blog Application are welcome!
 If you have any ideas or suggestions, please feel free to open an issue or submit a pull request.

-#License
+# License

 None.

-#Acknowledgments
+# Acknowledgments

-We thank all contributors and users for their support and feedback in making the Python Django Blog Application a reliable platform for content creation and sharing.
+We thank all contributors and users for their support and feedback in making the Python Django Blog Application a reliable content creation and sharing platform.